pub struct ValueStatistics<T> {

 pub fn with_backwards_compatible_min_max( self, backwards_compatible: bool, ) -> Self

-Set whether to write the deprecated min
+Set whether to write the deprecated min and max fields

 for compatibility with older parquet writers